scuzzydude/asimov/asimov.md

 From all accounts, Nikola Tesla was as brilliant, weird, wild and whacked out as Elon Musk.
 You can understand why Mr. Musk would want to name his car company after Nikola Tesla.

-Despite being a Houston Rockets fan first, a Texan second, and an American third, I have been living in Colorado Springs in the shadow of Pike's Peak for the last six years.
+Despite being a Houston Rockets fan first, a Texan second, and an American third, I lived in Colorado Springs, in the shadow of Pike's Peak, for six years.
 Makes for beautiful walks at all times of the day, if you can avoid the silent predators.

 You know who else once lived and did some intense thinking in Colorado Springs?
 Uh, huh.
 Mister Tesla.
 And you know what else he did?
 He built a lab.